jessicatoohig/jessicatoohig/README.md

 -->

 ## About Me 🙋‍♀️
-- I’m currently taking Intorduction to Data Science
+- I’m currently taking Introduction to Data Science
 - I’m learning Python, pandas, and data visualization
 - I’m looking for jobs related to Data Analytics, Cybersecurity, or Energy/Infrastructure Consulting
 - Ask me about Studying Abroad in Dublin, Ireland